 The dividend payout will be the first by Apple since 1995.
 Cook told investors Monday that he is extremely confident in Apple's future.

-"The pipeline is full of stuff, and I think our customers are going to be incredibly pleased with what they see coming out," Cook said.
+"The is full of stuff, and I think our customers are going to be incredibly pleased with what they see coming out," Cook said.

 Although the company sold 37 million iPhones in its latest quarter, Cook noted that Apple's unit sales only represented 9 percent of global handset shipments during the period.
-Given market expectations that mobile phone shipments overall will grow from 1.6 billion in 2011 to more than 2 billion by 2015, Cook sees plenty of growth opportunities for the iPhone ahead.
+Given market expectations that phone shipments overall will grow from 1.6 billion in 2011 to more than 2 billion by 2015, Cook sees plenty of growth opportunities for the iPhone ahead.